 - For those enrolled in the parish Christian Formation program, preparation begins in first grade.
-Details regarding preparation and requirements are listed in the First Eucharist section of the Child Ministry page.
+Details regarding preparation and requirements are listed in the First Holy Communion section of the Sacrament Preparation page.

 Low-gluten hosts available

 St. Francis Borgia Parish offers low-gluten Communion hosts for those who are gluten intolerant.
 For frequently asked questions about the use of low-gluten hosts, see Holy Communion for Those with Gluten Intolerance.

 If you require a low-gluten host, please see an usher before Mass.